 I know mindfulness can seem like the recipe for a more boring life, but not necessarily so.

 When we put our imaginations away, we start experiencing.
 We start living.
 We connect ourselves to our world.
 We engage all of our senses and become participants in our own life.
 It’s a whole new level of consciousness, and that is a pretty exciting thing!

-Right now, its like a lot of us have our real lives playing in the background, like a TV that’s on in the next room while we spend most of our time living inside our heads.
+Right now, its as if a lot of us have our real lives playing in the background, like a TV that’s on in the next room while we spend most of our time living inside our heads.
 Being mindful totally reverses that and puts our imagination in the background while we actively insert ourselves back into our lives.

 There are also some fantastic health benefits to mindfulness.
 According to HealthGuide.org, mindfulness can lower blood pressure, lower your risk of heart disease, improve sleep quality and aid those who live with chronic pain.
 It is amazing to think of all the wonderful things that can happen simply by paying more attention to our lives and using our mental energy in a more positive and focused way.

 Mindfulness is a practice and it should be approached as just that.

 It would be setting yourself up for failure to try to simply “become a mindful person” straight from the get go.
 It’s much too easy to “forget” to be mindful.